-When you’re writing content for your wellness website, keep your ideal customer (or, as we call them, your Brand Soulmate™) at the top of your mind.
+When you’re writing content for your wellness website, keep your ideal customer (or, as we call them, your Brand Companion™) at the top of your mind.
 Does she really want you to paint a picture of idealism and beauty?
 Or does she want you to cut straight to the point with minimal words and examples?

 Furthermore, use the actual words your customer uses.
 Words you’ve heard them use when they’re describing their challenges, goals, ideal outcomes and frustrations.

 Do you know who your Brand Companion is?
 Do you know how create marketing messages that speak directly to them?
 Download your free copy of this Brand Companion eBook to learn how to identify, and write for, your ideal customer.